anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Network interfaces
 * Management and controller systems used to support the VNFs directly, examples include a SIEM system or a SD WAN policy manager
 * Regulatory compliance failure as it relates to the application itself only

-Image from https://www.networkworld.com/article/2840273/sdn-security-attack-vectors-and-sdn-hardening.html Will replace with a better image when I create it in the future.

 <a name="7.8"></a>
 ## 7.8 Cloud Infrastructure vendors and Cloud Infrastructure Manager vendors responsibility